githublyk/FollowMe/writeup_report.md

 num_epochs is the number of epochs to test the model. num_epoch_loop is the number to define the number of the loops.
 Each loop has num_epochs epochs.
 The initial loop was not included.
 Therefore, there were 200 + 10 = 210 epochs.

+As the second step, the number of epochs was increased to 570.

 steps_per_epoch and validation steps were leaved as they were.

 ### Model 2 (model_training_model2.ipynb)